karmab/kcli/docs/index.rst

 The boolean baremetal_iso can be set to generate isos that you manually plug to the corresponding node (one iso per role).

-You can also create isos only for a given role using the boolean baremetal_iso_bootstrap, baremetal_iso_master and baremetal_iso_worker
+You can also create isos only for a given role using the boolean baremetal_iso_bootstrap, baremetal_iso_ctlplane and baremetal_iso_worker

 Alternatively, you can use the array baremetal_hosts to plug the worker iso to a list of baremetal hosts.
 The iso will be served from a deployment running in the control plane in that case.